jhdevuk/ideal/README.md

 # Basic Usage

-There are currently two "tasks" provided, `build:css` and `build:js`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs, by default, in a relative directory: `./dist`.
+There are currently three "tasks" provided, `build:css`, `build:js` and `update:csproj`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs in a relative directory.
 This can be configured with a contextual config file, outlined below.

 Try it out: